srijithbalakrishnan/india_resilience/README.md

 This repository presents a framework for assessing district-level hazard-resilience profiles by integrating resilience indicators and hazard characteristics.

-- **Composite resilience indicators:**
+- **Composite resilience indices:**

     Relevant features were identified from government datasets, surveys, and open-source databases.
-    Features were standardized and combined into composite resilience indicators using Principal Component Analysis (PCA) to reduce dimensionality and uncover patterns.
+    Features were standardized and combined into composite resilience indices using Principal Component Analysis (PCA) to reduce dimensionality and uncover patterns.

  - **Hazard risk analysis**: